oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Q: How early should I start working on the proposal?**

 A: As early as possible.
 Make sure to get feedback from mentors before finally submitting the proposal.
 This will help you to write a better proposal as you can refine the details based on the feedback you receive.
-The mentors would need some time to review, and hence it is a good idea to begin as early as possible.
+The mentors would need some time to review your proposal, and hence it is a good idea to begin as early as possible.

-**Q: I only discovered this project recently.
+**Q: I only discovered Oppia recently.
 Does this mean that, during selection, my application would automatically be ranked lower than those by other applicants who have a longer tenure with Oppia?**

 A: Definitely not!
 Here are the [selection criteria](#selection-criteria) we use when selecting contributors for GSoC; note that tenure is not part of these criteria.
 Also, our philosophy is to consider each application based on its own merits, not relative to other applications, and we try to accept every contributor whose application "meets the bar".
-The only cases in which we'd need to compare applications against each other are when a project idea receives multiple applications, or we receive fewer "slots" to host contributors than we originally applied for.
+The only cases in which we'd need to compare applications against each other are when a project idea receives multiple applications, we receive fewer "slots" to host contributors than we originally applied for, or we don't have enough mentors to host all the projects we want to support.

 **Q: What are the minimum number of PRs that one should have?**

 A: There is no specific minimum number.
 Remember that quality is more important than quantity.
-It is better to submit a nontrivial PRs rather than a simple bug fix.
-Start with starter issues, then prioritize ones that are related to your project.
+It is better to submit a nontrivial PR rather than a simple bug fix.
+Start with starter issues, then prioritize ones that touch the area(s) of the codebase which are related to your project.

 **Q: What is the total number of contributors that will be accepted?**

 A: As many as we think will succeed, though GSoC admins may impose quotas.

-**Q: I do not have any experience in some XYZ skill.
+**Q: I do not have any experience in skill XYZ.
 Is some certification required?**

 A: Try to work on good first issues and take courses online.
-You develop experience & expertise once you start working.
-We do not need any certification.
+In the field of software development, it is common to develop experience and expertise as you take up and complete projects successfully.
+We do not require any formal certification of particular skills.

 **Q: Is it okay to focus only on the frontend or backend?**

-A: This depends on your project.
-Focus on the project's goals.
+A: This probably depends on the project(s) you wish to apply for.
+However, note that the ability to be effective in both the frontend and backend will open up more opportunities for you, since projects often touch multiple layers of the stack.

-**Q: [GSoC FAQ](https://developers.google.com/open-source/gsoc/faq#can_someone_already_participating_in_open_source_be_a_gsoc_contributor) mentions that it is only for new contributors, I already contribute to Oppia for half a year and I have write access, can I still participate?**
+**Q: [GSoC FAQ](https://developers.google.com/open-source/gsoc/faq#can_someone_already_participating_in_open_source_be_a_gsoc_contributor) mentions that it is only for new contributors.
+I have already contributed to Oppia and I have write access, can I still participate?**

-A: TODO
+A: The GSoC program is open to new and beginner contributors to open source.
+Some of our contributors with write access are still beginner contributors, whereas some of our other contributors with write access will not qualify because they are experienced contributors.
+If you only recently received write access, or have been contributing to Oppia for less than a year, you are probably still a beginner contributor.
+If the previous sentence does not apply to you, and you want to know which group you fall into, please contact the Oppia GSoC admins directly (**TODO: add contact points**) for a decision.

 <!---
 ## GSoC Proposal Template

-When submitting a proposal, please use the provided [GSoC proposal template](https://docs.google.com/document/d/1fZ8yJG70zoANYGJgOv5wsIzz3arOX4Up4EJqfUU6nis/edit).
+When submitting a proposal, please use the provided (**TODO: fix link and update subsequent paragraphs**)[GSoC proposal template](https://docs.google.com/document/d/1fZ8yJG70zoANYGJgOv5wsIzz3arOX4Up4EJqfUU6nis/edit).
 We will only consider proposals submitted using this template.

 You are welcome to ask mentors for reviews during the proposal preparation phase.
 Mentors will review proposals incrementally.
 That is, they will work through the Mocks section, and, only after they are satisfied with it, they will review the Technical Design section, and, similarly, only after that section looks good, they will review the Milestones section.
 This is meant to help ensure that later sections of the proposal are building on a solid baseline.